jonshiach/graphics-labs/_sources/pages/06_3D_worlds.md

 Here we have defined the view matrix and projection matrices ourselves but it shouldn't surprise you that there are glm functions that do this for us.
 These are:

-- `glm::lookAt(cameraPos, target, worldUp)` - calculates the view matrix
+- `glm::lookAt(position, target, worldUp)` - calculates the view matrix
 - `glm::ortho(left, right, bottom, top, near, far)` - calculates the orthographic projection matrix
 - `glm::perspective(fov, aspect, near, far)` - calculates the perspective projection matrix